Become a Google Earth champion!

 Taking advantage of a large monitor also makes it easier to use the onscreen controls.

-You’ve now completed the Become a Google Earth champion! activity.
-You've learned how you can share places of interest and save them for later.
+You’ve completed the Become a Google Earth champion! activity and learned how you can save places of interest for later.

 Coming up next, if you have registered and are logged into the Be Connected website, you’ll be able to take a short quiz to finish the course.